LNG startup companies and the investors game

 But as long as an investor is a solid and seriously interested investor, you gladly do the jumps and twists.
 Because one can understand the investors’ fears with all the hyped assumptions and so many frivolous projects at large.
 They want to be sure you are not one of the jokers.
 I would want that.

-So they have to poke holes in your business case in order to see if it stands up to pressure as pressure there will be once the project goes real.
+So they have to poke holes in your business case to see if it stands up to pressure as pressure there will be once the project goes real.

-You find that a bit overdone?
+Do you find that a bit overdone?
 Trust me; the serious folks will not even have a semblance of a problem with some kind of procedure if the procedure is fair and honest.
-It’s fair to ask for an NCNDA to be signed before any information is being handed over.
-It’s fair to propose some stiff timelines by which certain things must be done and it’s absolutely fair to ask questions and justifications like where the funds come from for example and if the investor uses his own funds or goes on a money raising spree himself.
+It’s fair to ask for an NCNDA to be signed before any information is handed over.
+It’s fair to propose some stiff timelines by which certain things must be done and it’s fair to ask questions and justifications like where the funds come from for example and if the investor uses his funds or goes on a money-raising spree himself.

 Check your investors and especially check your brokers.
 There are real good ones out there and they deserve your best efforts but there are also scores of hawkers.
 When you see one, take a hike.
 If you are not sure what camp he belongs to, you are probably talking to a hawker.